-Between area farmers markets and local farms, it’s possible to have a locally-sourced Thanksgiving this year.
-(Thanks to Sandy, our local businesses need us more than ever!)
+Between area farmers’ markets and local farms, it’s possible to have a locally-sourced Thanksgiving this year.
 Start by planning where you’ll buy the big bird.
-While Stone Barns Center’s turkeys are sold out, here are some other local farms with locally-raised fresh turkeys.
+Stone Barns is a popular place to pick one up, but their turkeys sell out in the blink of an eye.
+Here are some other farms that raise their own turkeys.

 Hemlock Hill Farm

 Named for the endless number of of Hemlock trees on the property, this farm has been raising Broad Breasted White turkeys for 70 years in Cortlandt Manor.
 They never give the animals hormones or antibiotics, and the animals are pasture-raised.
 (They’re also fed grain from Elmsford’s Captain Lawrence Brewery!)
 The turkeys’ weight ranges from 12 to 30 pounds.

 You can’t get more organic than John Boy’s Broad-Breasted Bronze turkeys.
 All animals on John “Boy” Ulbado’s farm are born and raised on site, eat only locally-sourced grains, and roam the pastures all day.
 He describes the turkeys as a mix of heritage flavors with the large and juicy Broad-Breasted White turkeys many of us are accustomed to.
 Pick up one of John Boy’s birds at his new outpost in Bedford.

 5409 Route 22, Millerton; 518-789-4191